dennisliu19/bblock/README.md

+##Bblock Design File

-This Files contains the initial file for B-Block Project.
+This repo contains design file and initial design for the Bblcok project.

+### File Category

+* Proposal.pdf - Contains the information for the project.

+* BBlock.rp - Contains the design file